"70% of strategic failures come from poor execution of leadership… it’s rarely for lack of smarts or vision"

 Individuals and teams are multi-faceted, like diamonds, and more comfortable showing their polished facets, which then shrouds nuanced and valuable features.
 Revealing what’s underlying gives management clarity on how to work together as one brilliant gem of significantly greater value.

-Founder and CEO of Abella Consulting, Molly Tschang helps senior management teams lead as one cohesive and collaborative unit, committed to each other’s success as much as their own.
-She coaches leaders to develop self-awareness, team-awareness and empathetic understanding.
-Abella clients benefit from real management team alignment and capitalize on their executive talent.
+Founder and CEO of Abella Consulting, Molly Tschang helps executives integrate into one cohesive management team, committed to each other’s success as much as their own.
+She coaches leaders to collaborate more skillfully and capitalize on their executive talent by developing self-awareness, team-awareness and empathetic understanding.
 Results are compelling: improved profitability, stronger executive performance and empowered workforce.

 Working with Molly is not going through the motions to check boxes, hold hands or sing Kumbaya.
 Her experiential approach enlightens management to create shared purpose and to interdependently achieve business imperatives, markedly upgrading decision-making and execution.